Tay Melo: Personal life

 In 2017, Melo married fellow judoka Jorge Conti.
 In November 2021, Melo revealed that she was no longer married, and that the couple had been separated "for a long time".

-Melo has been in a relationship with fellow professional wrestler Sammy Guevara since January 2022.
+Melo had been in a relationship with fellow professional wrestler Sammy Guevara since January 2022.
 The couple got engaged in June in Paris and were wed on August 7, 2022, in Orlando.
+In May 2023, at Double or Nothing, Melo and Guevara revealed they are expecting their first child, and confirmed it on their social media accounts.

+On November 28, 2023, Melo gave birth to a daughter named Luna Guevara.

 She is a fan of MMA (particularly the UFC and the MMA fighters Amanda Nunes and Charles Oliveira), often comments on the events and fights of these events on her social media, in addition to having declared that she is open to a challenge of fighting MMA in the future and that she has visited a UFC Gym several times.